Jesus taught us to ask our Father in Heaven for His “will to be done on earth as it is in heaven.”

-Four stages in the history of humanity
+Four stages in human history

-Another way to see this is as four stages in human history.
+Another way to understand how God’s will functions in a fallen world is to recognize four stages in human history.

-- Creation: (God’s prescriptive will) – Original humanity: (possible to sin)- created in the image and likeness of God with an unconfirmed favorable disposition (Gen. 1:27; 5:1-2; 9:6).
+- Creation – (God’s prescriptive will) – Original humanity: (possible to sin)- created in the image and likeness of God with an unconfirmed favorable disposition (Gen. 1:27; 5:1-2; 9:6).

-- Fall: (God’s permissive will) – Fallen humanity: (Impossible not to sin)- A marred image of God (Gen. 9:6; I Cor.
+- Fall – (God’s permissive will) – Fallen humanity: (Impossible not to sin)- A marred image of God (Gen. 9:6; I Cor.
 11:7; Ja.
 3:9; Act.
 17:28 w/ Eph.
 2:1-3; Jn.
 8:44; I Jn.
 3:13).

-- Redemption: (God’s Providential will) – Redeemed humanity: (possible not to sin)- Being conformed to Christ’s image (Ro.
+- Redemption – (God’s Providential will) – Redeemed humanity: (possible not to sin)- Being conformed to Christ’s image (Ro.
 8:29; II Cor.
 3:18; Eph.
 4:23-24; Col. 3:10; II Cor.
 4:11; Ro.
 13:14).

-- Consummation: (God’s Providential will) – Glorified humanity: (Impossible to sin)- Conformed to the likeness of Christ (I Cor.
+- Consummation – (God’s Providential will) – Glorified humanity: (Impossible to sin)- Conformed to the likeness of Christ (I Cor.
 15:44 – 53; Phil.
 3:20-21; I Jn.
 3:2).

 “This may not be the best of all possible worlds, but it is the best way to the best world.
 If God is to both preserve freedom and defeat evil, then this is the best way to do it” (Norman Geisler, When Skeptics Ask, p.
 73).